twinysam/INSIDE-ARG/stickers.md

 - U14 - Friend of user [/u/corrosivescott](https://www.reddit.com/user/corrosivescott) + [@Corrosivescott](https://twitter.com/corrosivescott) - via Raezores - was found by contacting people with large collections on subreddit gamecollecting on Reddit.
 Updated me that his friend had one, but still awaiting reply.
 01.05.2020
 - U15 - [@KingSkylark](https://twitter.com/KingSkylark/status/1268611241657823232) has his collector's edition at work, unsure about sticker.	- via Raezores - was found via Twitter checking the retweets with comments on every post about the collector's edition of INSIDE.
 04.06.2020
 - U16 - Instagram [@playdeadgames](https://www.instagram.com/p/CCJNrpqgteP/) - via Raezores - was found via checking the posts that Playdead is tagged in.
 Instagram user [@safrro](https://www.instagram.com/safrro/) tagged Playdead in a post she made with a thanks for the visit at their place in an Instagram post she made with an image displaying the Huddle in Playdead's headquarters.
 This confirms 100% sure that Playdead also owns a Collector's Edition of INSIDE, but the status of the sticker remains unknown.
 03.07.2020
+- U17 - Friend of [Tony Mora](https://www.facebook.com/antonio.moraabalos) has a CE with unknown status via Lotte Busch & Raezores - was found via Lotte Busch searching through the Facebook group [Video Game Vinil Collectors](https://www.facebook.com/groups/1527275480936152) and finding Tony Mora.
+I then sent him a message, but with no reply yet.
+12.07.2020

 ## Research